abrahamlimon404/Game/README.md

 Color matching game

-*Once the zip files has been dowloaded you need to unzip or extract them on windows press right click, extract All, extract. on mac simply double click the zip folder
+*Once the zip files has been dowloaded you need to unzip or extract them on windows: right click, extract All, extract. on mac simply double click the zip folder
 1) Along with python you need to install pygame
 2) You Would Also Need To Install playsound ( pip install playsound==1.2.2 )